AAghaei/gfbio-ontology/README.md

 ```

-* Space
+* Space Context

-The space part deals with information related to locations.
-It captures the
+The space context deals with information related to locations.
+The schema
-names of locations, the type of locations as the hierarchical relations of a
+covers names of locations, the type of locations and the hierarchical relation
-location to the corresponding countries and continents.
-For the location type
+of locations to corresponding countries and continents.
+The vocabulary provides
-as well as for the countries and the continents EASE provides predefined lists.
+countries and continents “Andorra”, “Afghanistan”, “Africa”, “Asia” and
+“Europe” (c.f.
+Vocabulary https://git.io/v1sAS, http://www.geonames.org/) as
-They are containing concepts e.g. “City”, “Stream”, and “Lake” (c.f. vocabulary
+well as location types with e.g. “City”, “Stream”, and “Lake” (c.f.
+Vocabulary
-https://git.io/v1sA1) for location types or names of countries and continents
-like “Andorra”, “Afghanistan”, “Africa”, “Asia” and “Europe” (c.f. vocabulary
-https://git.io/v1sAS) which has been incorporated from the GeoNames ontology
-(http://www.geonames.org/).
-In addition to such explicit definitions of
-locations, the EASE framework allows to specify a bounding box as well as the
+https://git.io/v1sA1).
+In addition the schema allows to specify a bounding box
-exact study site coordinates.
-The bounding box provides a coarse localization
+as well as the exact study site coordinates.
+The bounding box provides a coarse
-using decimal degree values.
-The coordinates are captured using the Universal
+localization using decimal degree values.
+The coordinates are captured using
-Transverse Mercator (UTM) and the World Geodetic System 1984 (WGS84) datum.
+the Universal Transverse Mercator (UTM) and the World Geodetic System 1984
-Similar as in the time facet in EASE the space facet provides a resolution and
+(WGS84) datum.
+Similar as in the time facet in EASE the space facet provides a
-an extent.
-To this end the vocabulary provides predefined categorical values
+resolution and an extent.
+To this end the vocabulary provides predefined
-being “Point” (<1 m2), “Plot” (1 m2 – 0.01 km2), “Region” (0.01 km2 – 10000
+categorical values being “Point” (<1 m2), “Plot” (1 m2 – 0.01 km2), “Region”
-km2), “Continent” (10000 km2 – 100000000 km2) and “Global” (larger) (c.f.
+(0.01 km2 – 10000 km2), “Continent” (10000 km2 – 100000000 km2) and “Global”
-vocabulary https://git.io/v1Vtj).
-This in the end allows to filter for data
-which comes with the desired spatial resolution.
-For example data that has been
-gathered at the landscape scale (exceeding 10 km²) but within which several
-localized study plots were established within which the measurements have been
-taken.
+(larger) (c.f. vocabulary https://git.io/v1Vtj).

 * Sphere